Terbutaline: Pharmacology

 The tertiary butyl group in terbutaline makes it more selective for β_{2} receptors.
 Since there is no hydroxy group on position 4 of the benzene ring, the molecule is less susceptible to metabolism by the enzyme catechol-O-methyl transferase.

 Chemistry

 Terbutaline is synthesized by brominating 3,5-dibenzyloxyacetophenone into 3,5-dibenzyloxybromoacetophenone, which is reacted with N-benzyl-N-tert-butylamine, giving a ketone intermediate.
 Reduction of this product with H₂ over Pd/C leads to terbutaline.

 Stereochemistry

 Terbutaline contains a stereocenter and consists of two enantiomers.
-This is a racemate, ie a 1: 1 mixture of (R) - and the (S) - form:
+This is a racemate, ie a 1:1 mixture of the (R)- and the (S)- forms: